Alfredonator/main/README.md

 Camera top (camera with serial_no = f0190391) is situated 70CM above the robotic work-space.
 Camera side (camera with serial_no = f0191108) is situated at 2m of the robot and captures the workspace.

+##### Network

+All machines requires a static IP address.

+ - IoT controller IP: 10.42.0.2
+ - Server IP: 10.42.0.1
+ - eDO raspberry Pi: 10.42.0.49

+Each devices needs a unique hostname in the network.
+Be aware that IoT controller and eDO raspberry Pi are two Raspberry Pi's and will have hostname set up to Raspberry in case of fresh installation.

 ## Running the System
 Before running the system there are different steps to be done.